-The Corporation with regulatory body approval has implemented remedial systems at Bristol Aerospace Limited and Aeronca Inc. to address trichloroethylene-impacted groundwater.
+The Corporation, with regulatory body approval, has implemented remedial systems at its Winnipeg, Manitoba and Middletown, Ohio sites to address trichloroethylene-impacted groundwater.
 These remedial systems have been in operation for more than 5 years and continue to show decreasing levels of contamination with capital costs already incurred and ongoing operating expenses.
 At the former Fleet Industries site, the regulatory authorities and the Corporation have agreed on a remediation plan for the same contaminant.
 While it is expected that the remediation will be successful, the plan incorporates a new technique, which may not be successful within the time and budget contemplated.
-Remedial systems are also being implemented in conjunction with the governing environmental authorities at the Orenda site and Bournemouth site.
+Recently the Corporation implemented a remedial system in Bournemouth in conjunction with the governing environmental authorities and is in the process of implementing a similar system at the Orenda site.
 The final costs of remediation at these sites are not known at this time and could adversely and materially affect the Corporation's financial results.
 Although management believes that the Corporation's operations and facilities are in material compliance with environmental laws and regulations, future changes in these laws, regulations or interpretations thereof or the nature of the Corporation's operations may require the Corporation to make significant additional capital expenditures to ensure compliance in the future, which may adversely affect the financial condition of the Corporation.